WillNilges/octo-dash-curses/README.md

 octo-dash-curses (odc) is an app written in C that provides a dead-simple way to check on your 3D prints via an OctoPrint server through your terminal.
 You can install it on your OctoPrint server and hook up a display to monitor your print progress without the need for a display server, or install it on your computer for a quicker way to check your print progress.

+### How it works

+ODC queries your OctoPrint server for printer status and displays the most relevant information about your print.
+It runs in a loop until you hit `^C`.

+### Supported Printers

+- Ender 3 Pro
+- _probably others but the Ender 3 Pro is the only one I have_

 ## Installation

 ### Dependencies